hgld/productto/content/_index.md

     section_id: features
     title: How does it work?
     subtitle: >-
-      The ProductTO format is made up of three different topic discussions that are lead by a facilitator.
+      Three discussion topics in small groups lead by a facilitator.
     bg: gray
     featureslist:
       - title: Get introduced
         content: >-
-          Each evening starts at 6.30pm sharp with introductions by each facilitator.
+          Each event starts at 6.30pm sharp with an introduction by each facilitator.
 This is the most important part of the evening as it will help you understand the topic their group will be discussing and why it's important to them.
         image: images/feature1.png
       - title: Choose your group
         content: >-
-          After the intros, you'll need to choose a group to join.
+          After the intros, you'll choose a discussion group to join.
 This isn't a passive keynote where you sit back and listen.
 You'll be expected to share your knowledge and experience in the group discussion.
         image: images/feature2.png
       - title: Wrap up
         content: >-
-          Each discussion group runs through until 8pm, however there's always an opportunity to carry the conversation.
+          The discussion groups will wrap up at 8pm, however there's always an opportunity to mingle afterwards.
 If you've felt inspired by the evening then we encourage you to consider leading a group in the future.
         image: images/feature3.png
         actions:
           - label: Learn More
             url: /lead
-  - type: section_reviews
-    template: section_reviews
-    section_id: reviews
-    title: Testimonials
-    subtitle: >-
-      What people are saying about ProductTO
-    bg: white
-    reviews:
-      - author: John Doe
-        avatar: images/review1.jpg
-        content: >-
-          Vestibulum a nunc ut eros condimentum posuere.
-Nullam dapibus quis nunc non interdum.
-Pellentesque tortor ligula, gravida ac commodo eu.
-      - author: Jane Roe
-        avatar: images/review2.jpg
-        content: >-
-          Sed laoreet magna commodo libero euismod sodales.
-Nunc ac libero convallis, interdum ligula vel, pretium diam.
-Integer commodo sem at dui sollicitudin, vel posuere justo laoreet.
-      - author: Richard Roe
-        avatar: images/review3.jpg
-        content: >-
-          Integer consectetur purus neque, ac porttitor enim convallis vitae.
-          Interdum et malesuada fames ac ante ipsum primis in faucibus.
   - type: section_cta
     template: section_cta
     section_id: call-to-action